BittyTax/BittyTax/README.md

 This allows a gain or a loss to be calculated for the matching transactions, taking into consideration the combined fees.
 The transaction containing the remainder is then carried forward, and used in further tax calculations.

-In the log, you can see which transactions have been "*Same Day*" matched, and where a buy or sell has been split.
+In the log, you can see which transactions have been "*same day*" matched, and where a buy or sell has been split.

 New transactions created by a split are allocated the next TID in sequence.